XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ### Prerequisite

-Before beginning this XUMM SDK tutorial, we assume you are ready to code with your code environment set up and, if required, you have followed the steps outlined in my [previous tutorial](https://coil.com/p/wietse/Coding-the-XRP-ledger-A-beginners-course-/kKu7G0Hhq).
+Before beginning this XUMM SDK tutorial, we assume that you are ready to code with your code environment already set up and if required, you have followed the steps outlined in my [previous tutorial](https://coil.com/p/wietse/Coding-the-XRP-ledger-A-beginners-course-/kKu7G0Hhq).

 ## 1. Get your XUMM API credentials 🔑